Between authenticity and trust – in-depth marketing: opportunities and risks of purpose-driven strategies

 5. Consistent brand voice

-6. Measuring impact
+6. Measuring the effect

 The balance between innovation and acceptance